sailfishos/sdk-build-tools/README.md

 * Linux:   Ubuntu 10.04 32/64 bit
 * Windows: Windows 7 32 bit

-`These are also the oldest host operating systems the SDK is supported in.`
+`These are also the oldest host operating system versions the SDK is supported in.`

 ### Qt versions required for build